E7KMbb/AnyHosts/README.md

 ### • Fill in rules is each rule should separate by space or just one rule per line.

+### select.ini

+* Parameters selected during installation

+* Modify the parameters in `/sdcard/Android/AnyHosts/select.ini` to control the boot-up update and start-up timing update

 ### Timed update (default disallow)

 * To control the opening and closing, modify the parameter of `regular_update` in `Cron.ini` to `on/off`, and then execute `Regular_update.sh` to switch the working state

 * Modify the parameters in `/sdcard/Android/AnyHosts/Cron.ini` and execute `Regular_update.sh` to apply.
 Please refer to [crontabs command tutorial](https://opensource.com/article/17/11/how-use-cron-linux) for the rules for filling in the update time